fullendmaestro/slide-back/README.md

 ### Gallery

 Upload your photos and videos to the gallery.
 AI automatically generates descriptions for your media, which are used for semantic search.
-You can also edit these descriptions to add your own keywords, improving future search results and giving you more control over how your memories are found.
+You can also edit these descriptions to add your own keywords (e.g name of persons and places), improving future search results and giving you more control over how your memories are found.

+## UI UX

+Slid back is developed mainly for desktop experience with context menu for performing actions.
+Howwever its will also works fine on mobile experience also.

 ## Features